44million/Q/README.md

 curl -sSL "https://raw.githubusercontent.com/QRX53/Q/main/dwn/install-*nix" | sudo bash
 ```

 This command will download the installation script, and execute it.
-Please note, it **must** be run as root, if you do
+Please note, if you do
-not want to run this command without knowing what the script does, download the file manually.
+not want to run this command without knowing what the script does, download the script manually.
 If all goes well, you
 should see the following: `[INFO] Q software installed successfully.` This means your installation went well, and you
 are ready to move on.